chikimango/FEFSC/README.md

 If the import for StringUtils is not working, go to *File -> Project Structure -> Libraries* and add the jars in the Library folder.
 Add "commons-lang" first, and then add all of the "controlsfx" jars together seperately from "commons-lang".

 # How to Use
-The program is relatively straightforward if you already have previous knowledge of how to code supports, but here are explanations for each feature.
+The program is relatively straightforward if you already have previous knowledge on how to code supports, but here are explanations for each feature.

 ## Character Options: